ethereum/portal-network-specs/implementation-details-overlay.md

 ### G.1.a - Support for inbound streams

-The ability to listening for an inbound connection fromm another node with a `connection-id` that is known in advance.
+The ability to listening for an inbound connection from another node with a `connection-id` that is known in advance.

 ## G.2 - Enforcement of maximum stored content size